-Though lending through apps started in the later part of 2019, it was only in April 2020 that it really took off after many people who lost their jobs in a lockdown was forced to borrow.
+Though lending through apps started in the later part of 2019, it was only in April 2020 that it took off after many people who lost their jobs in a lockdown were forced to borrow.

 In some cases, students bought articles without the knowledge of their parents and fell prey.
 Since April, the number of lending apps has also increased.

-In a belated crackdown, Telangana Police have asked Google to remove about 150 loan apps from Google Play Store, but only a few have been removed so far.
+Telangana Police have asked Google to remove about 150 loan apps from Google Play Store in a belated crackdown, but only a few have been removed so far.

 They have also arrested about 30 lenders, including three Chinese nationals, after searches at the offices of these firms.

-While call centers raided in Gurugram, Bengaluru, Hyderabad, and a few other cities were found shut, harassment call continues.
+While call centres raided in Gurugram, Bengaluru, Hyderabad, and a few other cities were found shut, harassment call continues.